weiliang12345678/DB_Capstone/README.md

 ### Steps to Restore the Database

 1. **Install MongoDB:**
    - Ensure MongoDB is installed on the local machine.
-Instructions for installation can be found on the [MongoDB installation guide](https://docs.mongodb.com/manual/installation/).
+Can download from [MongoDB Community Server Download](https://www.mongodb.com/try/download/community#:~:text=MongoDB%20Community%20Server%20Download).
 Can watch this video from start until 5.45min to see how to install: https://www.youtube.com/watch?v=OiMOQr457Qs

 2. **Clone the Repository:**
    - First, they need to clone the GitHub repository containing the MongoDB dump files.